Smoke and carbon monoxide alarms

 Review the floor plan of your home so every housemate knows all possible exits from each room.
 Plan a main exit route and an alternative exit route from each room.

 If you live in an apartment, plan to use the stairs instead of the elevators.
 If you are unable to use the stairs, notify emergency personnel.

 Make sure all exits can be opened easily from the inside.
 This includes barred doors and windows.
 Choose security bars that have quick-release devices.
 Make sure everyone in the home can open them.

 Create a fire emergency plan with your housemates.
 Know how to safely evacuate your house and choose an outside meeting place.
 It should be a safe distance from the home and visible from the street.
 Use this template to make your own evacuation plan

 Keep candles away from items that can catch fire, such as clothing, books, paper, curtains, or decorations.
 Check cords for damage such as fraying or nicks.
 A damaged cord can expose wires and result in a potential shock or fire hazard.
 Avoid overloading a circuit with 'octopus outlets'.
 A cord or plug that becomes hot is an indication of an overloaded circuit.

-Space heaters should be located in plain sight and clearly visible.
+Space heaters are the leading cause of fatal fires in the winter months.
+They should be located in plain sight and clearly visible.
 Space heaters must be kept at least 3 feet away from any blankets or curtains.
 Nothing should ever be placed on top of or touching a space heater.
 Never leave a space heater on when going to sleep.
 Space heaters must always be turned off and unplugged when the area being heated is not occupied.